qianlim/SkiRT/README.md

 ## News

 [Sept 14, 2022] Part of the code will include a refactored (improved) version of our previous paper, [POP (ICCV 2021)](https://github.com/qianlim/POP).
-The full code will be available before the end of September 2022.
+The full code will be available before the end of ~~September~~ November 2022.
 Stay tuned!